official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 may well continue with Iraq’s WMD programmes) or is it necessary to install a replacement regime?
-The answer to this question will be key to military planning; how action would fit into the framework of international law and help hugely in subsequent work to influence US policy.”201
+The answer to this question will be key to military planning; how action would fit into the framework of international law and help hugely in subsequent work to influence US policy.”[^201]

 541. Mr Blair wrote in his memoir that Adm Boyce and Lt Gen Pigott:

 “… gave a presentation.
 They warned it could be a bloody fight and take a long time to remove Saddam.
 The US were engaged in preliminary planning, but it was hard to read where they were going with it.
-We needed to get alongside that planning and be part of it …”202
+We needed to get alongside that planning and be part of it …”[^202]

-542. Mr Powell told the Inquiry that the meeting at Chequers was a “key meeting … to talk about what he [Mr Blair] should do at Crawford”.203
+542. Mr Powell told the Inquiry that the meeting at Chequers was a “key meeting … to talk about what he [Mr Blair] should do at Crawford”.[^203]

-543. Sir David Manning told the Inquiry that he did not remember the Chequers meeting as “outstandingly important”, though he recollected that “things accelerate in the second quarter of the year”.204 There had been a similar meeting on Afghanistan which had explored the feasibility of military action.
+543. Sir David Manning told the Inquiry that he did not remember the Chequers meeting as “outstandingly important”, though he recollected that “things accelerate in the second quarter of the year”.[^204] There had been a similar meeting on Afghanistan which had explored the feasibility of military action.

-199 FCO Daily Bulletin, 2 April 2002.
+[^199]: FCO Daily Bulletin, 2 April 2002.
-200 Email DCDS(C)/MA2 to CDS REGISTRY-5 and PS/PUS, 28 March 2002, ‘Iraq Briefing Slides’.
+[^200]: Email DCDS(C)/MA2 to CDS REGISTRY-5 and PS/PUS, 28 March 2002, ‘Iraq Briefing Slides’.
-201 Minute Cholerton to PS/PUS [MOD], 8 April 2002 [date is incorrect], ‘Iraq: Meeting with Prime Minister at Chequers’.
+[^201]: Minute Cholerton to PS/PUS [MOD], 8 April 2002 [date is incorrect], ‘Iraq: Meeting with Prime Minister
-202 Blair T. A Journey.
+[^202]: Blair T. A Journey.
 Hutchinson, 2010.
-203 Public hearing, 18 January 2010, page 19.
+[^203]: Public hearing, 18 January 2010, page 19.
-204 Private hearing, 24 June 2010, pages 34-35.
+[^204]: Private hearing, 24 June 2010, pages 34-35.

 484

-The Report of the Iraq Inquiry544.
-Sir Richard Dearlove had discussed the Chequers meeting with colleagues on 4 April.205 In response to questions from the Inquiry, Sir Richard confirmed that regime change didn’t necessarily mean military action and could, at that stage, have meant a variety of things.
+544. Sir Richard Dearlove had discussed the Chequers meeting with colleagues on 4 April.[^205] In response to questions from the Inquiry, Sir Richard confirmed that regime change didn’t necessarily mean military action and could, at that stage, have meant a variety of things.